SDGClassification/benchmark/README.md

 ### Core contributors

 The benchmarking dataset has been created by the Benchmarking Working Group of the [SDG Classification Expert Group](https://sdg-ai.org/).
-Core contributors are Finn Woelm, Meike Morren, Steve Borchardt, Gib Ravivanpong, Ivan Smirnov and Jean-Baptiste Jacouton.
+Core contributors are Finn Woelm, Meike Morren, Steve Borchardt, Ivan Smirnov, Gib Ravivanpong, and Jean-Baptiste Jacouton.

 ### List of annotators